-Thinking what to make with pantry staples?
+Thinking about what to make with pantry staples?
 Try hearty, wholesome, vegetarian lentil stew.
 It has lentils, seasonal veggies, and all things comforting you need in a perfect one-pot meal.
-This is an instant pot-friendly, vegan lentil stew recipe.
+This is a gluten-free, vegan one-pot lentil stew.
+Learn how to make instant pot stew in a few steps.

 What do you need to know about lentil stew?